MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 893 - Special Episode 2 - Igglybuff The Prodigy - Igglybuff leaves the house and says goodbye to his parents.md

   * *Anchor: <a name="3"></a>3*

-*If Armaldo has scared off Banette and Skorupi:*
+*If the player has progressed far enough:*

   * * * *